HCL-TECH-SOFTWARE/hcl-commerce-performance/Grafana/Readme.md

 The _Transaction Servers_ and _QueryApp Servers_ dashboards include a comprehensive set of metrics that give you a detailed view into the performance and health of the servers.
 The metrics displayed include:
 - Summary: Container Image name; Number of pods (available and unavailable); Requests per second and average response times
-- Resouces and pools: JVM Heap; CPU Usage; WebContainer/Default Executor pool usage; Datasource usage (tsApp only)
+- Resources and pools: JVM Heap; CPU Usage; WebContainer/Default Executor pool usage; Datasource usage (tsApp only)
 - Logging: Total rate of logging ( messages per second by severity); Rate of warnings and errors, and rate of trace messages, by pod
 - REST calls - executions: Total calls per second; Status (Http) per second; Total calls by resource per second, rate and increase
 - REST calls - Response times: Average response times by resource; 95 and 99 percentile